Updated July 18, 2023

 Dynamic authorization improves security in several ways:

-1. Fine-grained access control: Dynamic authorization allows for more granular control over access to resources, which reduces the risk of unauthorized access to sensitive data or systems.
+- Fine-grained access control: Dynamic authorization allows for more granular control over access to resources, which reduces the risk of unauthorized access to sensitive data or systems.

-2. Contextual awareness: Dynamic authorization takes into account contextual information such as user identity, location, and device, which helps to ensure that access is only granted to authorized users in appropriate contexts.
+- Contextual awareness: Dynamic authorization takes into account contextual information such as user identity, location, and device, which helps to ensure that access is only granted to authorized users in appropriate contexts.

-3. Real-time decision-making: Dynamic authorization policies are evaluated in real-time, which allows for access decisions to be made based on the most up-to-date information available.
+- Real-time decision-making: Dynamic authorization policies are evaluated in real-time, which allows for access decisions to be made based on the most up-to-date information available.
 This reduces the risk of security breaches due to outdated or incorrect access permissions.

-4. Adaptive access control: Dynamic authorization policies can be configured to adapt to changes in the environment, such as changes in user behavior or system conditions.
+- Adaptive access control: Dynamic authorization policies can be configured to adapt to changes in the environment, such as changes in user behavior or system conditions.
 This ensures that access permissions remain appropriate and relevant over time.

-5. Policy transparency: Dynamic authorization policies are typically easier to understand and maintain than traditional access control mechanisms, which can reduce the risk of errors and misconfigurations.
+- Policy transparency: Dynamic authorization policies are typically easier to understand and maintain than traditional access control mechanisms, which can reduce the risk of errors and misconfigurations.

 How to Implement Dynamic Authorization

-• Risk-adaptive access control (RAC) is a newer approach that evaluates risk factors to make access control decisions.
+- Risk-adaptive access control (RAC) is a newer approach that evaluates risk factors to make access control decisions.
 It is well-suited for environments where risk assessments need to be made in real-time, and access control policies need to be adaptive to changing risk conditions.

 With ABAC, organizations can easily adapt to changing security requirements and dynamic business needs, without the need for complex rule sets or manual access control processes.
 This approach provides greater agility and efficiency in managing access control, enabling organizations to improve their security posture and reduce the risk of data breaches.
-Overall, dynamic authorization with ABAC offers many benefits for organizations operating in dynamic environments, allowing them to achieve their security goals while maintaining a high level of flexibility and scalability.
+Overall, the dynamic authorization of PBAC with ABAC offers many benefits for organizations operating in dynamic environments, allowing them to achieve their security goals while maintaining a high level of flexibility and scalability.

-Implementing Dynamic Authorization With ABAC
+Implementing Dynamic Authorization With PBAC and ABAC

-1. Define the attributes: Identify the attributes that will be used to make access control decisions.
+- Define the attributes: Identify the attributes that will be used to make access control decisions.
 These may include user identity, device type, location, time of day, and data sensitivity level.

-2. Create attribute policies: Define policies that govern how each attribute should be evaluated.
+- Create attribute policies: Define policies that govern how each attribute should be evaluated.
 For example, an attribute policy might specify that users with a certain job title are allowed to access specific resources.

-3. Define the rules: Develop rules that combine multiple attribute policies to make access control decisions.
+- Define the rules: Develop rules that combine multiple attribute policies to make access control decisions.
 For example, a rule might specify that a user can access a resource only if they are in a specific location, have a particular job title, and are using a company-issued device.

-4. Implement the enforcement mechanism: Implement a mechanism that enforces the access control rules in real-time.
+- Implement the enforcement mechanism: Implement a mechanism that enforces the access control rules in real-time.
 This may involve deploying access control software or integrating access control policies into existing systems.

-Overall, implementing dynamic authorization with ABAC involves a significant amount of planning and design work to ensure that the access control policies and rules are effective and meet the organization’s security requirements.
+Overall, implementing dynamic authorization with PBAC and ABAC involves a significant amount of planning and design work to ensure that the access control policies and rules are effective and meet the organization’s security requirements.
 To learn more about real-time policy enforcement, explore our CloudAZ brochure.